rizuchaa/finance-transaction/README.md

 ```

 # Future Update
 All of the environments and codes were not fully optimized.
+In the near future, this repo will be updated with newest approach:
+- Simplify code (by utilizing functions & modules) to reduce redundant code
+- Scrapping daily currencies to optimize currency conversion.